paulzchen/paulzchen.github.io/README.md

 Outside of the lab, I mentor a number of students, serve as the Head of Programming for [Science Rendezvous at the University of Toronto](http://www.sciencerendezvousuoft.ca/science-rendezvous/) and direct [“I Am… A Scientist”](https://www.youtube.com/playlist?list=PLguaypFyd20heLkrIZdqmsxJa6IumCd4a), a new science outreach initiative for kids.

-## My Research
+## Research
 Since early March 2020, I have pivoted my work to help respond to COVID-19.
-My research has focused on understanding why superspreading drives the COVID-19 pandemic, developing insight into the extent to which SARS-CoV-2 is shed via droplets and aerosols, assessing the respiratory kinetics of SARS-CoV-2, identifying an indicator to potentially predict severe COVID-19 days before disease deterioration, and evaluating methods to decontaminate and reprocess N95 respirators for reuse.
+My research has focused on understanding why superspreading drives the COVID-19 pandemic, developing insight into the extent to which SARS-CoV-2 is shed via droplets and aerosols, assessing the respiratory kinetics of SARS-CoV-2, finding an indicator to potentially predict severe COVID-19 days before disease deterioration, and evaluating methods to decontaminate and reprocess N95 respirators for reuse.

 Outside of COVID-19, I investigate how inorganic nanocrystals grow at the atomic level and use that insight to design new nanomaterials for health applications.
 I am passionate about developing new methodological approaches to design materials and technologies that address key health, energy and environmental issues.